-We know every situation is unique, so we developed packaging options to fill any need.
+We know every situation is unique, so we developed hedge in pots options to fill any need.
 You should have choices!
-Our boxwood hedges are container-grown in custom plastic pots, but our field-grown hedges can be shipped in 3 different ways.
+Our boxwood hedges are container hedges– grown in custom plastic pots, but our field-grown hedges can be shipped in 3 different ways.

 cardboard boxes can

 The cardboard degrades within 45 days, and the healthy, vigorous hedge roots grow through.

 Our custom Fabric Bag is recommended for cases when a container hedges unit isn’t going to be installed for several months after shipping.
 They can be watered and sit out in the sun with no problem.
 They have 4 handles so they can be easily moved around with 2 people.
 Just cut the bag away when planting as they will not break down in the soil.
 Hedges in bags can ship 4 per pallet.